- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

 This is probably the one of the toughest parts about dealing with recurrent and advanced disease.
-There may be days when treatment side effects are harsh and you don’t have an ounce of extra energy to spare.
-There are days when it’s hard enough to figure out how you are going to take care of yourself, let alone deal with what your children may need from you.
+There may be days when treatment side effects are hard to manage, and you don’t have an ounce of extra energy to spare.
+There may be days when it’s hard enough to figure out how you’re going to take care of yourself, let alone deal with your children’s needs.

-Don’t feel guilty that you can’t meet all your children’s needs.
+Don’t feel guilty if you can’t meet all your children’s needs.

-The ages of your children will affect how you respond to their needs.
+The ages of your children will have the greatest impact on what you need to do or have done for them.
 Younger children who need a great deal of attention may seem harder to manage than those who are more self-sufficient.
-But all children have needs that you may not be able to meet.
-Feeling guilty about having cancer and how it changes you as a parent is another burden you don’t need in your life.
-Try to think about this: if someone else in your family were ill, would you want to be there for them?
+But there are needs that you may not be able to meet.
+Feeling guilty about having cancer and how it changes you as a parent is another natural emotional burden, but one you don’t need in your life.
+Try to think about this: if someone you cared about was ill, would you want to be there for them?
 Would you try to understand how they feel and do anything you could to help them?
 The answers are probably yes.
 Though serious illness can bring changes and stress to family relationships, you don’t need to apologize for being sick.
-Explain that you know how tough it is on everyone and ask for help—you and your loved ones can get through the rough times together.
+Explain that you know how tough it is on everyone and ask for help – you and your loved ones can get through the rough times together.

-Your unique family situation will play a role in getting through those times when you have little to give to your family.
+Your unique family strengths will play a role in getting through those times when you have little to give to your family.
 In a 2-parent family, adults can share roles when one parent is unable to help out as much as usual.
-But in these families, the well parent usually feels more pressure to keep things going and needs to take an honest look at how they are managing with all the extra tasks.
-If you are the patient, you may suspect that your spouse is feeling tired and even resentful at times.
-That’s to be expected, even though people usually have a hard time saying it.
+But the well parent usually feels more pressure to keep things going and needs to take an honest look at how they’re managing with all the extra tasks.
+If you’re the patient, you may suspect that your spouse is feeling tired and even resentful at times.
+These are normal feelings, even though people usually have a hard time saying so.
 Any anger you perceive is likely not directed at you but rather at the situation.

 There will be times when everyone has run out of patience.
-It’s best to admit that you are at the end of your rope and need a break.
-In a one-parent family, you may have to reach out further to get help.
-But you will need it, so it’s better to start sooner rather than later.
+It’s best to admit that you’re at the end of your rope and need a break.
+In a one-parent family, you might have to reach out to get help.
+But you’ll need it, so it’s better to start sooner rather than later.
 Family members, friends, neighbors, and even the parents of your children’s friends may be willing and able to help you with your kids’ day-to-day routines.

 Let the kids help out.

 It’s also a good idea to let children help in any way they can.
-Are there small jobs that your children might do for you that will make them feel they are included in a special way?
+Are there small jobs your children might do for you that will make them feel included in a special way?
 Can they make you a cup of tea after school?
 Bring your medicines to you?
 Cook meals?
-Get the mail and sort it if you’re not feeling up to it?
+Get the mail and sort it?
 Children enjoy having special jobs and being rewarded with praise.
 Just helping you makes them feel special, too.

 Be careful with this because sometimes it can go too far.
 Often one or more of the children wants to help you all the time.
-This can cause other kinds of problems for them, such as feeling that they’ve failed when you still feel bad.
-It may also cause more stress for them, and deprive them of many chances to be children and enjoy life.
+This can cause other kinds of problems for them, such as feeling as if they’ve failed when you still feel bad.
+If the burden is too great, it may also cause more stress for them, and even deprive them of many chances to be children and enjoy life.
 Sometimes you must remind your child that you are thankful for their offers of help, but that you don’t expect them to take care of you all the time.
-Depending on their age, their job will always include spending some time helping out with the family and household.
-But their job also includes going to school, doing homework, playing games with friends, sports or school activities, and having some fun.
+Remind them that their job will always include spending some time helping out with the family and household.
+But it also includes going to school, doing homework, playing games with friends, sports or school activities, and having some fun.
 Children should not feel guilty about needing play time.
 Their lives may not be carefree any more, but they need time every day when they can leave those cares behind.